-- (b)(d) The Auditor determined compliance with these subparts of the standard based on review of policy 14-2-DHS that requires," The investigating entity shall attempt to make available to the victim a victim advocate from a rape crisis center.
+(b)(d) The Auditor determined compliance with these subparts of the standard based on review of Policy 14-2-DHS that requires, "The investigating entity shall attempt to make available to the victim a victim advocate from a rape crisis center.
 The investigating entity may utilize a rape crisis center that is part of a governmental unit as long as the center is not part of the criminal justice system (such as a law enforcement agency) and offers a comparable level of confidentiality as a non-governmental entity that provides similar victim services."
-CCCC has a written MOU with the Rape Crisis Center of Central New Mexico to provide detainee victims of sexual abuse access to a victim advocate for emotional support services during the examination and any law enforcement interview.
-The Auditor spoke with a representative of the Rape Crisis Center who validated the MOU and indicated her agencies would provide emotional support, crisis intervention and community referrals.
-She indicated the agency has not had any contact with detainees during the previous 12 months.
-In each of the five thoroughly investigated files, the Auditor found notations that indicated detainees were informed of the victim advocate on the day of the allegation. - (c) The Auditor determined compliance with this subpart of the standard based on review of policy 14-2-DHS that requires, "The investigating entity shall offer all victims of sexual abuse access to forensic medical examinations, whether onsite or at an outside facility, without financial cost, where evidentiary or medically appropriate.
+The WCDC has a written MOU with the Rape Crisis Center.
+The MOU was entered into March of 2019, with no sunset date, to provide detainee victims of sexual abuse access to a victim advocate for emotional support services during the examination and any law enforcement interviews.
+The investigative file review for each allegation found notations that indicated detainees were informed of the victim advocate services on the day of the allegation.

+- (c) The Auditor determined compliance with this subpart of the standard based on review of Policy 14-2-DHS that requires, "The investigating entity shall offer all victims of sexual abuse access to forensic medical examinations, whether onsite or at an outside facility, without financial cost, where evidentiary or medically appropriate.
 Such examinations shall be performed by a Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) where possible.
 If SAFEs or SANEs cannot be made available, the examination can be performed by other qualified medical practitioners."
-The Auditor reviewed an MOU between CCCC and the Albuquerque SANE Collaborative entered into February 2021, with no sunset date, requiring, "an examiner (SANE) for comprehensive care; prophylaxis treatment for sexually transmitted disease; timely collection of forensic evidence; forensic photography and testimony."
-In addition, agency will facilitate advocacy services as needed. - (e) The Auditor determined compliance with this subpart of the standard based on review of the MOU with the Milan Police Department.
-This MOU requires that in any incident involving the Prison Rape Elimination Act (PREA), CCCC will contact the Milan PD and provide them with all allegations of sexual abuse involving potentially criminal behavior.
-In return, the investigating agency (Milan PD) will provide any additional assistance if needed.
-This MOU was established in May 2020 with no sunset date.
-Although the MOU does not specifically address the requirement of subpart (e), the facility provided written documentation to the Milan PD requesting their Department comply with subparts (a) through (d) of the standard.
-CCCC has heard nothing back from them.
-In each of the five randomly selected investigative files reviewed during the audit period, the Auditor found notifications to the Milan Police Department.
+The Auditor reviewed the MOU between WCDC and the Doctors Hospital in Laredo (DHL).
+The MOU was entered into July 2019, expiring in 2024, and requiring, "an examiner (SANE) for comprehensive care; prophylaxis treatment for sexually transmitted disease; timely collection of forensic evidence; forensic photography and testimony."
+In addition, the DHL will facilitate advocacy services as needed if requested by the victim.
+The HSA confirmed WCDC utilizes DHL for all detainees requiring a forensic examination.
+She also stated the facility had no need for forensic examinations during the audit period, which was also confirmed during review of the three investigative files. - (e) The Auditor determined compliance with this subpart of the standard based on review of the MOU with the Laredo Police Department (LPD) and interview with the PSA Compliance Manager.
+This MOU requires that in any incident involving PREA, the facility will contact the LPD and provide all allegations of sexual abuse involving potentially criminal behavior.
+The LPD will provide any assistance if needed.
+This MOU was established in March of 2019 with no sunset date.
+The MOU specifically addresses the requirement of subpart (e), requiring the LPD comply with subparts (a) through (d) of the standard.
+In each of the three investigative files reviewed during the audit period, the Auditor found notifications to the LPD.